01Before you Begin Building your Complete Financial Portfolio

-- If you’ve been unemployed for longer than twelve weeks, you can use Roth IRA funds to pay medical insurance premiums without penalty
+- If you’ve been unemployed for longer than 12 weeks, you can use Roth IRA funds to pay medical insurance premiums without penalty

 - Certain higher education costs for you, your spouse, and your immediate family can be funded through your Roth IRA

-- Medical expenses in excess of 7.5% of your gross adjusted income can be paid for, without penalty, by your Roth IRA.
+- Medical expenses in excess of 7.5 percent of your gross adjusted income can be paid for, without penalty, by your Roth IRA.

 05Purchase a Home